Ae3232/headless-cms/content/for-talents/_index.md

 whoCanItemTitle2: For any seniority level
 whoCanItemDescription2: "<p>Seniors who assume responsibility for strategic decisions and take on the role of a tech lead or a team manager.
 Mids who work on challenging tasks in a team or individually.
-Juniors who benefit from the mentorship of more senior specialists and refine skills.</p>"
+Juniors who benefit from the mentorship and refine skills.</p>"
 whoCanItemImg3: "/2021/12/23/clients-img3.png"
 whoCanItemTitle3: For any project role
 whoCanItemDescription3: Developers, Architects, PMs, BAs, DevOps, Engineers, QA engineers,